Kilian Tscherny: Social Marketing and COVID-19 – What Makes an Effective Disease Prevention Campaign? Ireland’s Response in Perspective

 Nancy Lee, MBA

 She has also served as a strategic advisor in the development of more than 100 social marketing campaigns, primarily in Washington State, including ones with a focus on protecting the environment (litter prevention, natural gardening, wildlife habitat protection, recycling, trip reduction, water quality, and water and energy conservation); improving public health (teen pregnancy, sexual assault, physical activity), preventing injuries (seatbelts, not texting and driving, pedestrian safety).
+She works part-time for C+C in Seattle as a strategic advisor for social marketing campaigns.

 She has coauthored 13 books on Social Marketing, 10 with Philip Kotler.